Waggoner Ranch: History

-The ranch was originally established in 1852 near Vernon, Texas, by Daniel Waggoner under the name of Dan Waggoner & Son; his son being William Thomas Waggoner, who was an infant at the time.
-Ranching operations began with 230 head of longhorn cattle and some horses.
-From 1889 to 1903, they acquired land in Wichita County, Wilbarger County as well as Foard County, Knox County, Baylor County and Archer County.
-The ranch spanned more than a million acres of land.
+The ranch was founded in 1852 near Vernon, Texas, by Daniel Waggoner under the name of Dan Waggoner & Son, which included his newborn son William Thomas "W.T."
+Waggoner.
+Ranching operations began with 230 longhorn cattle and some horses.
+From 1889 to 1903, they acquired land in Wichita County, Wilbarger County, Foard County, Knox County, Baylor County and Archer County.

-After the death of Daniel Waggoner in 1902, his son W.T.
-Waggoner acquired more land.
+After Daniel Waggoner died in 1902, his son W.T. acquired more land.
+At its largest, the ranch spanned more than a million acres of land.
 By 1903, he sold some of the land near China Creek to developers.
 Although it still spans six counties, it is primarily centered on Wichita County and Wilbarger County.
 W.T.
 Waggoner raised Quarter Horses on the ranch, including Poco Bueno, who was buried on the ranch.
 In 1902, W.T.
 Waggoner found oil while drilling for water.

 By 1909, W.T.
 Waggoner divided the Waggoner Ranch into four subsections: one for himself (White Face); and three smaller 8,500 acre sub-ranches for his children: Zacaweista, Four Corners, and Santa Ros.
 However, in 1923, he changed his mind, and set up a Massachusetts trust.
-His children would elect a Board of Trustees, who would make decisions with him at the helm.
+His children would elect a board of trustees, who would make decisions with him at the helm.

 After W.T.
-Waggoner's death, his three children, Guy Waggoner, E. Paul Waggoner and Electra Waggoner each inherited a section of the ranch, although there was still a Board of Trustees.
-Guy Waggoner lived there with his wife Anne Burnett, the daughter of Samuel Burk Burnett and heiress of the 6666 Ranch from 1922 until their divorce.
+Waggoner's death, his three children, Guy Waggoner, E. Paul Waggoner, and Electra Waggoner each inherited a section of the ranch, although there was still a board of trustees.
+Guy Waggoner lived there with his wife Anne Burnett, the daughter of cattle baron and oilman Samuel Burk Burnett and heiress of the 6666 Ranch, from 1922 until their divorce in 1928.
 E. Paul Waggoner raised Quarter Horses on the ranch.
 Electra Waggoner mostly resided at Thistle Hill in Fort Worth, although her husband, Albert Buck Wharton, operated a livery yard and horse stables on the ranch.